hande-qmc/hande/documentation/manual/input/utils/utils.rst

     The system on which to perform the calculation.
 Must be created via the read_in function.

-.. [review] - JSS:

-    Suggest note a typical factor in initialisation time (~100x) and file size (...?) and that this is particularly important when running in parallel on a large number of cores.
+``filename``
+    type: string.
+Optional.

+    Filename to dump system hdf5 file to.
+If unset will generate a filename to dump to based on the template:
+        int_file + CAS_information + .H5

 When running a calculation using a system generated from a FCIDUMP, the :code:`system` object created by lua_read_in can be dumped in HDF5 format for reuse.
 This enables much faster initialisation for larger systems.

+Using this functionality speeds initialisation by a factor of ~100x and reduces required file size by ~16x (for large FCIDUMPs).
+When running in parallel on a large number of cores this is particularly important to utilise.

 .. code-block:: lua

      sys = read_in {
-         -- [review] - JSS: use a relative path in the example (i.e. just FCIDUMP.Polyyne_1.0.3x1x1.24.PW600_SS) for clarity. int_file = "/home/cs675/Code/FCIDUMPs/FCIDUMP.Polyyne_1.0.3x1x1.24.PW600_SS",
+         int_file = "./FCIDUMP",
          nel = 24,
          ms = 0,
          sym = 0,